fahimcp495/CP-Problem-Solutions/README.md

-CP-Problem-Solutions

-Collection of Competitive Programming solutions organized by topic.
-Each file contains only the solution code, with a **comment at the top linking to the original problem**.
+Collection of Competitive Programming problem solutions organized by topic.
+Each topic includes a mix of classical and recent problems, with C++ implementation solutions.
+Every file contains only the solution code, with a comment at the top linking to the original problem.

-Structure:

-* Topic folders (arrays, dp, graphs, etc.)
-* Solution files named after the problem, e.g., `two_sum.cpp`
+### Structure
+CP-Problem-Solutions/
+│
+├── Binary-Search/
+│   ├── CF-2162D-Beautiful-Permutation.cpp
+│   └── AtCoder-abc143_f-Distinct-Numbers.cpp
+│
+├── Achieve-Bound/
+│   ├── CF-2162A-Beautiful-Average.cpp
+│   └── CF-2162E-Beautiful-Palindromes.cpp
+│
+├── Trie/
+│   └── Eolymp-11529-Mexor.cpp
+│
+└── Segment-Tree/
+    └── CF-2145E-Predicting-Popularity.cpp

+- File Name Convention: `<Judge>-<ProblemCode>-<ProblemName>.cpp`
-* Top of file: `// Problem link: <URL>`
+- At the top of each solution file: `// Problem link: <URL>`

 How to Use: